tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/get.md

     -B, --base64                        The keys/values are already encoded in URL safe Base64 --color <COLOR>                 Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
-    -D, --decode                        Decode the keys and values before printing them --format <FORMAT>               Change the output format [default: table] [possible values: table, json] -h, --help                          Print help information
+    -D, --decode                        Decode the keys and values before printing them --decode-safe                   Decode the keys and values in a terminal-friendly way --format <FORMAT>               Change the output format [default: table] [possible values: table, json] -h, --help                          Print help information
         --keys-width-limit <LIMIT>      Limit the width of the keys when using `--format=table` (0 means unlimited)